Amnesia (1986 video game): Reception

 Scorpia of Computer Gaming World described the game as being "too much like a novel", giving as example the need to answer the phone in the hotel room.
 The review also noted the main character would collapse after an unrealistically short amount of time if he didn't eat or sleep frequently.
 Charles Ardai called Amnesia "a brilliant, witty, and intriguing story", however, and stated that "the text is so rich and the story so interesting that one hardly notices that this is probably the least interactive piece of interactive fiction ever made".
 Compute! stated that the combination of Disch's writing and Electronic Arts' software "makes Amnesia a text adventure well worth exploring".

 Legacy

-One of the last major text-based games published by a major games company other than Infocom, Amnesia is also the only all-text adventure ever published by EA.
+Amnesia is the all-text adventure published by EA.

 Disch wrote a screenplay based on the game's characters and story line and it was optioned to one of the major Hollywood studios, but the film was never made.